dyumnin/dyu_accounting/README.md

 2. Profit and Loss Statements
 3. Account Statement
 4. Depreciation calculation as per MCA WDV and IT SLM Method.

+There is an example account in the example folder, the generated report can be seen here [example/reports_fy_2019.pdf]

 Note: These scripts work for me and my Company, Based on the rules applicable to your organisation, you may have to tweak the results.